opencredit/badgeos/readme.txt

 = 1.1.0 =
 * Added: New widget to display the Credly Credit Issuer badge
+* Added: New triggers for publishing new posts and pages
 * Added: Earned achievement message on an achievement single page which shows if a user has earned the achievement
 * Added: [badgeos_submissions] shortcode to show a filterable/searchbale list of submissions, see BadgeOS Help/Support for parameter details
 * Added: [badgeos_nominations] shortcode to show a filterable/searchbale list of nominations, see BadgeOS Help/Support for parameter details
+* Added: New filter for controlling whether or not a user is allowed to spring a trigger
 * Updated: Achievements widget with option to display user's total points
 * Updated: [badgeos_submission] shortcode to accept achievement_id parameter
 * Updated: [badgeos_nomination] shortcode to accept achievement_id parameter